eraybasar/pesdk-docs/_guides/android/v3_1/introduction/getting_started.md

 Before using any components of the PhotoEditor SDK, you have to add your license file to your applications assets folder.
 The expected default name of the license file is "LICENSE".
 In order to change this, call `PESDK.init(this, "YOUR_FILENAME")` instead of `PESDK.init(this)`

 The license is digitally signed and can't be altered without becoming invalid.
 Our sample app comes with its own license, so you can try that right away.
-To try our SDK in your own app, you need to request a trial license thats bound to your bundle identifier.
+To try our SDK in your own app, you need to request a trial license that's bound to your bundle identifier.
 You can start a trial [here](https://www.photoeditorsdk.com/users/new) and download your license file from your [dashboard](https://www.photoeditorsdk.com/dashboard).

 Once the license file has been added the application will validate its presence upon launch.